shahirmonjur/RSA-implementation/README.md

 # RSA Algorithm Implementation

-I wrote this program for one of my Cybersecurity course assignments trying to understand the the RSA algorithm in a simple way and scrapped a few line of code and then put it into an html file to view it as a webpage.
+I wrote this program for one of my Cybersecurity course assignments trying to understand the the RSA algorithm in a simple way and scrapped a few line of code and then put it into an html file for usability.

 ![image](https://github.com/user-attachments/assets/4d29e2e3-ad16-4aa8-a7fd-3926d41d1c2a)